betaglot/plantabeta/docs/reference/Via/ViaGeometry/ViaSurface/Overview.md

 ## DevNotes

+- ViaSurfaces are not necessarily contiguous, like stepping stones
 - ViaSurfaces are exposures of Soil in the Land.
 Sometimes you must Screef to expose a ViaSurface
 - ViaSurfaces for Moto are less